google/cpp-from-the-sky-down/tafn/tafn.md

 * We would need to introduce a new kind of declaration.
 We would also have to make sure that all the template type machinery also works with this
-* We have to special case template << action_tag>> for the lexer to not find left shift (similar to what was done for double closing angle brackets in C++11
 * Other than saving some characters, no specific advantages of this approach are obvious to me.